abiatarfestus/quote-invoice/to-do.md

 - [ ] Quote/OrderItem description defaults to associated product description, but can be modified
 - [ ] Change if quote_id and product_id: to if not quote_id or not product_id: and return error message
 - [ ] Show info message on print("THE SELECTED PRODUCT IS ALREADY ON THE QUOTATION") but continue with next item
-- [ ] Reset input fields on opening bank quote/order form
+- [ ] Reset input fields on opening blank quote/order form
 - [ ] Check if product is in stock
 - [ ] Change money/prices representation in the db and elsewhere from float to strings
 - [ ] Verify/validate customer field when submitting quotation